Water Table for kids- with BUBBLES!

 Personally, I look for products that do not contain SLS or hormone-disrupting chemicals and opt for more natural choices that are safer for their skin.

 My favorite product is Everyone Soap.
 We use it (the same bottle) for hand soap, body wash, and shampoo.

 It comes in a variety of scents and you can also find hair conditioners and many other products.
 I literally use 3 bottles a month because it is so versatile and I feel comfortable using it on my kids- which is why I also use it for their water table bubbles!

 You can also find bath bubbles from Puracy and HOnest kids that are gentle and more natural:

 No matter what you choose, always make sure the soap is baby/kid safe and protect their eyes when neccesary.

 Looking for more outdoor fun?
 Read more here: LINK

-Now hurry and put those bubble in your water table because those dishes aren’t going to wash themselves! 😉
+Now hurry and put those bubbles in your water table because those dishes aren’t going to wash themselves! 😉